scottsuch/capistrano-graphite/README.md

     set: :graphite_url, "http://user:password@example.com:8000/events/"

-Disable sending events for a particular stage by setting the following to 0
+Disable sending events for a particular stage by setting the following to 0.
+Note that the config `graphite_enable_events` has been deprecated in favor of the config `suppress_graphite_events` below

-    set :graphite_enable_events, 0      # This is set to 1 by default
+    set :suppress_graphite_events, "true"      # This is set to false by default

 ### Test that it's working
 You can run the following on it's own assuming you have configured the graphite url